sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 ### Coordinate Periodic Evaluation
 Similar to ad-hoc evaluation, the Orchestrator supplies a payload of evaluation instructions similar to those of ad-hoc evaluation.
 Additional information elements containing evaluation identification and periodicity are included.

-#### Schedule
+#### Schedule Periodic Evaluation
 To enable operations on periodic evaluation, the scheduling payload MUST include both a unique identifier for the set of evaluation instructions, as well as a periodicity expression to enable the evaluation schedule.
 An optional "immediate evaluation" flag will indicate to the Posture Evaluation Service (PES) that, upon receipt of the evaluation instructions, an evaluation will automatically be initiated prior to engagement of the scheduled evaluation.

-#### Cancel
+#### Cancel Periodic Evaluation
 The Orchestrator disables the periodic evaluation of posture attributes by supplying Posture Evaluation Service(s) the unique identifier of previously scheduled evaluation instructions.
 An optional "final evaluation" flag will indicate to the PES that, upon receipt of the cancellation instructions, a final ad-hoc evaluation is to take place.

 ### Coordinate Change-based Evaluation
 A more fine-grained approach to periodic evaluation may be enabled through the triggering of Posture Evaluation based on changes to posture attribute values at the time of their collection and persistence to the Posture Attribute Repository.

-#### Identify
+#### Identify Attributes
 The Orchestrator enables change-based evaluation through a payload published to Posture Attribute Repository component(s).
 This payload includes appropriate information elements describing the posture attributes on which changes in value will trigger posture evaluation.

-#### Cancel
+#### Cancel Change-based Evaluation
 An Orchestrator may disable change-based evaluation through a payload published to Posture Attribute Repository component(s), including those information elements necessary to identify those posture attributes for which change-based evaluation no longer applies.

 ### Queries
-[TBD] Queries should allow for a "freshness" time period, allowing the requesting entity to determine if/when posture attributes must be re-collected prior to performing evaluation.
+Queries should allow for a "freshness" time period, allowing the requesting entity to determine if/when posture attributes must be re-collected prior to performing evaluation.
 This freshness time period can be "zeroed out" for the purpose of automatically triggering re-collection regardless of the most recent collection.

 # Taxonomy